-Since the first meeting is usually held anywhere from 6-12 months before your wedding, it’s really more of an “introductory” meeting than a decision-making meeting.
+Since the first meeting is usually held quite a long time before your wedding, it’s really more of an “introductory” meeting than a decision-making meeting.
 We’ll run through a basic overview of the topics listed below, but most couples don’t have all their details finalized this early.

 That’s why we have a second meeting — much closer to your wedding date.
 This is where we should be able to finalize everything, or at least a great majority of the details.
 Anything still not wrapped-up by this point can be handled through email or phone calls.